Branched-chain amino acid aminotransferase: Synthetic organic chemistry

 BCATs have been used in the synthesis of some pharmaceutical drugs as an alternative to heavy metal catalysts, which can be expensive/environmentally unfriendly.
 Aminotransferases (transaminases) in general have been used to create unnatural amino acids, important building blocks for peptidomimetic drugs and agricultural products.
 BCAT from E. coli is typically engineered to be overexpressed and extracted from whole cells to be used for chemical synthesis.
 Aminotransferases are used because they can accomplish a typically multi-step reaction in one step, can perform reactions on a wide range of substrates, and have high regioselectivity and enantioselectivity.
 In synthetic organic chemistry, BCATs are typically used for the conversion of L-Leucine to 2-ketoglutarate.

 Drug target

-The anticonvulsant gabapentin [Neurontin; 1-(aminomethyl)cyclohexaneacetic acid] is a drug often used treat patients with neuropathic pain.
+The anticonvulsant gabapentin [Neurontin; 1-(aminomethyl)cyclohexaneacetic acid] is a drug often used to treat patients with neuropathic pain.
 This neuropathic pain can be caused by a number of things, including diabetic neuropathy and postherpetic neuralgia.
 Gabapentin is an amino acid drug structurally similar to the two neurotransmitters glutamate (synthesized by BCATs) and GABA.
 The drug competitively inhibits both BCAT isoforms in the brain, slowing down glutamate production.
 Gabapentin also inhibits GABA aminotransferase (GABA-T) and glutamate dehydrogenase (GDH), two other enzymes in the glutamate and GABA metabolic pathway.